-Ask any family in Bradenton, Riverview, Lakewood Ranch, or Sun City Center what their biggest financial concern is right now, and somewhere in the first three answers — often the first — you will hear some version of: homeowners insurance.
+Ask any family in Apollo Beach, Riverview, Sun City Center, or Brandon what their biggest financial concern is right now, and somewhere in the first three answers — often the first — you will hear some version of: homeowners insurance.
 The policy that cost $2,200 per year in 2020 now costs $4,800.
 The policy that covered the family for 15 years was non-renewed without warning and replaced by a Citizens Property Insurance policy at 40% higher premium.
 The retirement budget that worked perfectly on paper when it was built three years ago has been disrupted by insurance increases that nobody projected and that no one can stop.

 Why Florida’s Insurance Market Is in Crisis